 change language:

 On Excel and Word VBA userform are default Checkboxen, Option buttons (radio buttons) or Toggle buttons available to be able to record user-friendly simple choices (for instance enabled or disabled).
 The disadvantage of Checkboxes and Option buttons is that they cannot be made larger or smaller.
 As a result, readability sometimes leaves much to be desired.
-An alternative is to use a Switcher for this:
+An alternative is to use a Switcher or toggle switch for this:

 switcher control